 Fees are as described in each Order.
-Customer will reimburse Miro for reasonable travel and lodging expenses it incurs in providing Technical Services.
+Customer will reimburse Miro for pre-approved travel and lodging expenses it incurs in providing Technical Services.
 Fees are invoiced on the schedule in the Order and reimbursable expenses are invoiced in arrears.
 Customer agrees that Miro may bill Customer’s credit card or other payment method for renewals, expenses and any other unpaid fees, as applicable.
 Customer may change its payment method information by entering updated information through the user interface of the Service.
 Unless the Order provides otherwise, all fees and expenses are due within 30 days of the billing date specified in the applicable Order.
 Fees for renewal Subscription Terms are at Miro’s then-current rates, regardless of any discounted pricing in a prior Order.
 Late payments are subject to a service charge of 1.5% per month or the maximum amount allowed by Law, whichever is less.
 All fees and expenses are non-refundable except as set out in Section 10.2 (Warranty Remedy) and Section 14.4 (Mitigation and Exceptions).
-Customer is responsible for any sales, use, GST, value-added, withholding or similar taxes or levies that apply to its Orders, whether domestic or foreign (“Taxes”), other than Miro’s income tax.
+Customer is responsible for any sales, use, goods and services, value-added, withholding or similar taxes or levies that apply to its Orders, whether domestic or foreign (“Taxes”), other than Miro’s income tax.
 Fees and expenses are exclusive of Taxes.

-Limited Warranty.
 Miro warrants to Customer that:

 If Miro breaches Section 10.1 (Limited Warranty) and Customer makes a reasonably detailed warranty claim within 30 days of discovering the issue, then Miro will use reasonable efforts to correct the non-conformity.
 If Miro cannot do so within 60 days of Customer’s warranty claim, either party may terminate the affected Order as relates to the non-conforming Service or Technical Services.
 Miro will then refund to Customer any pre-paid, unused fees for the terminated portion of the Subscription Term (for the Performance Warranty) or for the non-conforming Technical Services (for the Technical Services Warranty).
 These procedures are Customer’s exclusive remedy and Miro’s entire liability for breach of the warranties in Section 10.1.
 These warranties do not apply to (a) issues caused by misuse or unauthorized modifications, (b) issues in or caused by Third-Party Platforms or other third-party systems or (c) Trials and Betas or other free or evaluation use.

 Except as expressly provided in Section 10.1 (Limited Warranty), the Service, Support, Technical Services and all related Miro services are provided “AS IS”.
 Miro and its suppliers make no other warranties, whether express, implied, statutory or otherwise, including warranties of merchantability, fitness for a particular purpose, title or noninfringement.
-Without limiting its express obligations in Section 3 (Support), Miro does not warrant that Customer’s use of the Service will be uninterrupted or error-free or that the Service will meet Customer’s requirements, operate in combination with third-party services used by Customer or maintain Customer Data without loss.
+Without limiting its express obligations in Section 3 (Support), Miro does not warrant that Customer’s use of the Service will be uninterrupted or error-free or that the Service will meet Customer’s requirements, operate in combination with third-party services used by Customer or maintain Customer Content without loss.
 Miro is not liable for delays, failures or problems inherent in use of the Internet and electronic communications or other systems outside Miro’s control.
 Customer may have other statutory rights, but any statutorily required warranties will be limited to the shortest legally permitted period.